hyoshioka0128/CloudAppSecurityDocs.ja-jp/CloudAppSecurityDocs/connect-webex-to-microsoft-cloud-app-security.md

 ---
-title: Webex を Cloud App Security に接続する
+title: Connect Webex to Cloud App Security
-description: この記事では、使用状況を表示および制御するために、API コネクタを使用して Cloud App Security に Webex アプリを接続する方法について説明します。
+description: This article provides information about how to connect your Webex app to Cloud App Security using the API connector  for visibility and control over use.
 keywords: ''
 author: shsagir
 ms.author: shsagir